Climate Change Indicators: Snow and Ice

-- Community Connection: Ice Breakup in Two Alaskan Rivers.
+- Community Connection: Ice Breakup in Three Alaskan Rivers.
 Regions in the far north are warming more quickly than other parts of the world.
 Three long-running contests on the Tanana, Yukon, and Kuskokwim rivers in Alaska—where people guess the date when the river ice will break up in the spring—provide a century’s worth of community-based evidence revealing that the ice on these rivers is generally breaking up earlier in the spring than it once did.

 - Snowfall.
 Total snowfall—the amount of snow that falls in a particular location—has decreased in most parts of the country since widespread records began in 1930.
 One reason for this decline is that nearly 80 percent of the locations studied have seen more winter precipitation fall in the form of rain instead of snow.

 - Snow Cover.
 Snow cover refers to the area of land that is covered by snow at any given time.
 Between 1972 and 2020, the average portion of North America covered by snow decreased at a rate of about 1,870 square miles per year, based on weekly measurements taken throughout the year.
 There has been much year-to-year variability, however.
 The length of time when snow covers the ground has become shorter by nearly two weeks since 1972, on average.

 - Snowpack.
-The depth of snow on the ground (snowpack) in early spring decreased at more than 90 percent of measurement sites in the western United States between 1955 and 2016.
+The amount of snow on the ground (snowpack) in early spring decreased at 86 percent of measurement sites in the western United States between 1955 and 2020.
 Across all sites, snowpack declined by an average of 19 percent during this time period.
 Peak snowpack is happening earlier in the season at the majority of sites, as higher temperatures cause snow to melt sooner.
 Snowpack season length decreased at about 86 percent of sites analyzed, decreasing by an average of more than 18 days.